REU Program Information

 We anticipate that this REU site will impact society in two major ways: 1) through the involvement of undergraduate students in scientific research, encouraging them to pursue advanced degrees in science and engineering; and 2) the energy-related research will potentially benefit thousands of people through alternative sources and improved, less-polluting combustion devices.
 Special emphasis will be given to the recruitment of ethnic minorities and women from universities in Texas that are not major research institutions, thus providing research opportunities to students who might not otherwise have them.

 The Department of Mechanical Engineering at Texas A&M University is the home of this Research Experiences for Undergraduates (REU) site, with Dr. Eric Petersen as the principal investigator.
 Although based in Mechanical Engineering, the research supervisors within this REU site hail from disciplines within the Texas Engineering Experiment Station (TEES) that also include Chemical Engineering, Materials Science, and Aerospace Engineering.
 The main, 10-week summer sites are held at the main Texas A&M University campus located in College Station, TX.
 Also included as a part of this REU site are year-round research experiences by undergraduate students at Texas A&M.

 National Science Foundation

-This Research Experiences for Undergraduates (REU) site is sponsored by the U.S. National Science Foundation (NSF), with Esther Bolding as the program monitor.
+This Research Experiences for Undergraduates (REU) site is sponsored by the U.S. National Science Foundation (NSF), with Mary Poats as the program monitor.
 Through REU grants, NSF provides federal funding to university investigators on a competitive basis with the goal of encouraging undergraduate students in science and engineering to obtain advanced degrees in their respective research areas.

 Meet Our Team